vinod377/STN-OCR-Tensorflow/README.md

 # STN-OCR
 Detecting and recognizing text in natural scene images.
-The Algorithm consist of two stages which are **1.Text Dectection 2.Text Recognition** stages.<br /> The Text Dection stage uses **Resnet-Cifar** version of Deep Residual Learning for Image Recognition ("https://arxiv.org/abs/1512.03385") and Spatial Transformer Network by Max Jaderberg ("https://arxiv.org/abs/1506.02025").<br />
-The Text Recognition Stage again contains Resnet-cifar version.The whole model is trained together.
+This is still an open problem for research community and has many usge like image-based machine translation, autonomous cars or image/video indexing.
+The Algorithm consist of two stages which are **1.Text Dectection 2.Text Recognition** stages.
+The Text Dection stage uses **Resnet-Cifar** version of Deep Residual Learning for Image Recognition ("https://arxiv.org/abs/1512.03385") and Spatial Transformer Network by Max Jaderberg ("https://arxiv.org/abs/1506.02025").The Text Detection and Recognition Stage again contains a variant Resnet-cifar version.The whole model is trained end-to-end.<br />

 ## Dependencies
 • Python-3.x <br />